Embraer EMB 314 Super Tucano: Design and development

-On 13 October 2010, the Super Tucano A-29B had passed the mark of 48,000 hours since 21 July 2005 on full-scale wing-fuselage structural fatigue tests, conducted by the Aeronautical Systems Division, part of the Aeronautics and Space Institute at the Structural Testing Laboratory.
+In October 2010, the Super Tucano A-29B passed 48,000 hours of full-scale wing-fuselage structural fatigue tests, conducted since July 2005 by the Aeronautical Systems Division, part of the Aeronautics and Space Institute at the Structural Testing Laboratory.
 The tests involve a complex system of hydraulics and tabs that apply pressure to the aircraft structure, simulating air pressure from flying at varying altitudes.
 The simulation continued for another year to complete the engine-fatigue life test and crack-propagation studies for a damage-tolerance analysis program of conducted by Embraer and the Aeronautics and Space Institute.

 Embraer developed an advanced training and support system suite called Training Operational Support System (TOSS) an integrated computational tool composed of four systems: computer-based training enabling the student to rehearse the next sortie on a computer simulation; an aviation mission planning station, which uses the three-dimensional (3D) visuals to practice planned missions and to check intervisibility between aircraft and from aircraft and other entities; a mission debriefing station employing real aircraft data to play back missions for review and analysis; and a flight simulator.
 MPS and MDS was enhanced with MAK's 3D visualization solution to support airforces pre-existing data, including GIS, Web-based servers and a plug-in for custom terrain formats.

 In 2012, Boeing Defense, Space & Security was selected to integrate the Joint Direct Attack Munition and Small Diameter Bomb to the Super Tucano.
 In 2013, Embraer Defense and Security disclosed that its subsidiary, OrbiSat, was developing a new radar for the Super Tucano.
-A Colombian general disclosed that the side-looking airborne radar will be able to locate ground targets smaller than a car with digital precision.
+A Colombian general said that a future modernization could include an advanced side-looking synthetic-aperture radar capable of locating ground targets smaller than a car.

 In April 2023, the manufacturer announced the A-29N, a variant intended for NATO nations.
 The A-29N will include NATO-required equipment, data link communications and be fitted for single-pilot operation.
 Available simulators used for training will incorporate virtual reality, augmented reality and mixed reality technology.